DonnervS/grimheim-rules/rules/game-rules.md

 1. The enemy model declares an action.
 2. Before any dice are rolled, any friendly model that is on Overwatch and meets a trigger below may declare one Reaction.
-3. Pay 1 AP, resolve the Reaction immediately, then finish resolving the enemy action.
+3. Resolve the Reaction immediately, then finish resolving the enemy action.

 ##### Reaction Rules